-was the first thing I thought when I discovered Nürnberg Rostbratwurst.
-This diminutive sausage hails from the charming Bavarian city of Nuremberg (German spelling: Nürnberg).
-Each sausage is about the size of a fat little finger, weighing about an ounce and measuring in at 3-4 inches (7 to 9 cm) in length.
-Made from coarsely ground pork, it is seasoned with marjoram, salt, pepper, ginger, cardamom and lemon powder.
+Nürnberg Rostbratwurst are finger-like sausages that originate in the charming Bavarian city of Nuremberg (German spelling: Nürnberg).
+Each diminutive sausage weighs about an ounce (25 grams) and measures in at 3 to 4 inches (7 to 9 cm) in length.
+Made from coarsely ground pork, it is seasoned with marjoram, salt, pepper, ginger, cardamom and lemon powder and is one of the most popular sausages in Germany.
+More than 3 million Nürnberg Bratwurst are produced every day.

 History of Nürnberger Bratwurst

-The history of Nuremberg, Bavaria’s second largest city, dates back 950 years and the sausage of the same name is almost as old.
-First mention of Nürnberger Bratwurst was around 1313 with the advent of the legendary restaurant, Bratwurstglöcklein (visitor info below).
-Though many German sausages utilize marjoram, it's noble flavor was added prominently in this version.
+The history of Nuremberg dates back almost 1,000 years and this iconic sausage is almost as legendary.
+First mention of Nürnberger Bratwurst was around 1313 at the Bratwurstglöcklein restaurant which still exists today.
+Though many German sausages utilize marjoram, it is a major component of this wurst.

-Market prices for the snack dropped in the 16th century to such a level that butchers could no longer afford to produce the Nürnberger Bratwurst.
-As a solution, they made the bratwurst smaller and thinner so they could sell more of these little sausages.
-This creative solution saved many businesses and preserved the legacy of this distinctive Wurst.
+Market prices for the snack dropped in the 16th century to such a level that butchers could no longer afford to produce the sausage.
+As a solution, they made the bratwurst smaller and thinner so they could sell more of these little guys.
+This creative solution saved many businesses and preserved the legacy of this distinctive Nürnberger Bratwurst.

-There are also a few more far-fetched legends linked to the sausages small size.
-One reports that Nürnberger Bratwurst were able to be passed through the keyhole by enterprising innkeepers to feed guests after curfew.
+There are also a few more far-fetched legends linked to the sausages' small size.
+One reports that Nürnberger Bratwurst were able to be passed through the keyhole by enterprising innkeepers to feed guests locked outside the walls after curfew.
 Another says they were pushed through special holes in the wall for inmates.
-Check out this story's validity if you take a tour of Nuremberg's medieval dungeon.
+Check out this story's validity with a tour of Nuremberg's medieval dungeon.

 Standards are still high as the sausage is protected under the Protected Geographic Indication (PGI) like the German beer from Cologne, Kölsch, or the Spreewald's famous pickle.
 They are only produced in the area around Nuremberg and must stick to the basic original recipe.